tlevine/www.thomaslevine.com/content/!/street-sign-protocal/index.md

     other street.
 * Being rectangular, a four-way intersection has four *corners* at the usual places.
-*

-If a street sign is are mounted on building, the buildings should be
+* A *pole* is a long cylinder sticking out of the ground.

 #### Intersection